Un57a6L3/uni-python/practice5/README.md

 Here are the [code][t1] and [test][t1-test] files (they've been edited since this readme).

----
-## Task 5 (Mutation testing)
-> 1. Generate some mutant programs.
-> 2. Generate some mutant programs with 100% branch coverage.
-> 3. Try to finish testing with no surviving mutants.
-> 4. It would be convenient to move the mutation testing code
-> to separate module.
-Infortunately, that won't work.
-Why?

-Here's the [code][t4].
-This task was the hardest I've done so far.
-I won't get into explaining it (at least for now).

-The second subtask requires 100% branch coverage.
+The second subtask in task 4 requires 100% branch coverage.
-So I ran these three commands:
+To check it I ran these three commands:
 - `coverage run --branch -m pytest fact.py`
 - `coverage run --branch -m pytest test_fact.py`
 - `coverage report`